Scheduling

 Walkthrough

-Streamlining your Station: The Top Scheduling Tools for Community Radio Stations
+The Top Scheduling Tools for Online Radio Stations

-Streamlining your Station: The Top Scheduling Tools for Community Radio Stations
+The Top Scheduling Tools for Online Radio Stations

 July 7th, 2023

-A dedicated scheduling tool is as the name suggests — an application primarily intended for creating and maintaining a schedule.
+A standalone scheduling tool is, as the name suggests, an application that's main use case is creating and maintaining a schedule, and that's it.
 The most obvious example of such a tool is Google Calendar.

-Where dedicated scheduling tools fall short is their lack of online radio specific features.
-These sort of tools are meant to be generic such that nearly any sort of industry can find value from them — you can consider them the jack of all trades, but master of none.
-As a consequence, you won’t find any features intended for playlist management or any sort of automation capability where pre-recorded mixes can play automatically at a predetermined time.
+Where standalone scheduling tools fall short is their lack of features and integrations specifc to online radio.
+Standalone scheduling tools are meant to be generic, so that any sort of industry can find value from them — you can consider them the jack of all trades, but master of none.
+You're not going to see any specific radio features in Google or Apple calendar, after all.

-A complementary scheduling tool is an application whose primary purpose is not scheduling.
-Rather the application offers scheduling as an additional feature that complements the app’s core feature, which for the purposes of this blog post is any application used to support an online radio station.
+An integrated scheduling tool is an application whose primary purpose is online radio, not scheduling.
+Rather the application offers scheduling as an additional feature that is used to create and run an online radio station.

 II.
 Radio Cult

-Radio Cult is a streaming provider designed specifically for independent and community radio stations.
-Our primary goal is to make running a community radio station easier.
+Radio Cult is an online radio platform designed specifically for independent and community radio stations.
+Our primary goal is to make running an online radio station easier.
 You won’t see this better reflected than in the scheduling tool we offer.
 Here you can plan out your station’s upcoming broadcasts with ease, whether that be a live show or pre-recorded content such as mixes or playlists.

 Further, the repeating rules we support are the designed with real life in mind.
 We want to provide functionality that reflects how you actually run your station.
 We support more repeating rules than other streaming tools out there.
-So if you have a presenter broadcasting at a bespoke recurrence then we’ve got you covered.
+Remember how we just said that an integrated scheduling tool would never be as good as a standalone one?
+Well, we come pretty close.
+So if you have a show repeating on a weird schedule then we’ve got you covered.

-To top it all off, we allow you to embed your Radio Cult schedule onto your website.
+To top it all off, we allow you to embed your Radio Cult schedule directly onto your website.
 It’s as easy as copy and paste.
-The schedule embed keeps your listeners automatically up to date with any and all upcoming shows.
+Our schedule embed keeps your listeners automatically up to date with any and all upcoming shows.

 IV.
 Google Calendar